Supported by The MacArthur Funds for Arts and Culture at The Richard H. Driehaus Foundation

-Leslie Hull (Dulcie) is delighted to be joining the cast in her first production with Idle Muse!
+Leslie Hull (Mrs Goulding) is delighted to be returning in her second production with Idle Muse!
+She was last seen as Dulcie in The Scullery Maid.
 Recently returned to Chicago from Michigan where she completed her MFA at Michigan State University, she works as a singer/voice-over artist, after-school arts administrator with Columbia College Chicago, and intermittent freelance photographer.
 An adjunct instructor at NEIU, and all-the-time theatrical Jill-of-all-trades she also curates/directs new-work reading series when she can with playwright and partner-in-crime/life Conor McShane.
 Favorite and notable roles include; Mother Courage in Mother Courage and Her Children, Madame Arcati in Blithe Spirit, Hecuba in Trojan Women, and Petra in A Little Night Music.
 Many thanks and much love to Karen, Dan, Conor, and all the other folks who help to keep me going.

-Shellie DiSalvo (Stage Manager) is absolutely thrilled to be home once again with Idle Muse for The Scullery Maid.
-In their previous adventures, she was involved with The Woman Who Amuses Herself, The Hound of the Baskervilles, Athena Festival (2015 & 2016), The Talking Cure, and the Jeff Nominated Dr. Jekyll and Mr. Hyde.
-A Chicago area native, she moved into the city itself in 2010 and has since been proud to freelance her way across Chicago's Storefront scene.
-Shellie has most notably worked with The Chicago Fringe Theatre Festival, and Artists Giving Back’s World AIDS day production of RENT.
-When not managing stages, Shellie also works as resident makeup designer and artist with Shadows of a Dream.
-She also performs, and you may have heard her lending a voice last fall in War of the Worlds..
-From the bottom of her heart she'd like to thank everyone in her personal support entourage... with all of the love, dear ones.
+Shellie DiSalvo (Production Manager) Shellie is absolutely thrilled to be home once again with Idle Muse for The Veil.
+In their previous adventures, she was involved with The Scullery Maid, The Woman Who Amuses Herself, The Hound of the Baskervilles, Athena Festival (2015 & 2016), The Talking Cure, and the Jeff Nominated Dr. Jekyll and Mr. Hyde.
+A Chicago area native, has been quite proud to freelance her way across Chicago's Storefront scene.
+Shellie has most notably worked with The Chicago Fringe Theatre Festival, and Artists Giving Back on the World AIDS day production of RENT.
+When not managing productions and stages and festivals, Shellie also works as resident makeup designer and artist with Shadows of a Dream.
+She also performs, and you may have heard her lending a voice in the fall of 2015 to War of the Worlds.
+From the bottom of her heart she'd like to thank everyone in her personal suppourt entourage... with all of the love, dear ones.